 The Russian words “samo” and “yed” give the meaning “self-eater”.

 Indeed, this Russian translation works in all Slavic languages.
 The second morph is present even in the English term “edible”.
 But since the Samoyed are not cannibals, why would they have such a name?

-I would now like to propose a completely different perspective.
-What if the first morph does not mean “self” but “soma” – as in magical “soma” plant?
+I would like to propose a different perspective: What if the first morph does not mean “self” but “soma” – as in magical “soma” plant?

 What is soma?